 - Once the cocoa mirror glaze is applied, use a bent metal spatula to remove the excess with a single pass over the top of the cake to avoid making marks.

-- Take the dessert out of the fridge about 20 minutes before tasting (the cold temperature alters the taste of chocolate).
+- Take the dessert out of the fridge for about 20 minutes before tasting it (the cold temperature alters the taste of the chocolate).

-Yes, make this dark chocolate mousse cake one or more days in advance and keep it frozen.
-Decorate the cake on the day of serving.
+Yes, you can make this dark chocolate mousse cake one or more days in advance and keep it frozen.
+Then, glaze the cake on the day of serving.

 Royal Chocolate Cake – Trianon